-The results presented in Table 2 and below the diagonal line show the correlation results of female indigenous Matabele goats and female indigenous Sabi sheep, respectively.
-The findings indicated that in indigenous Matabele goat females, BWT had a high and positive correlation with linear body measurements.
-In descending order, the phenotypic correlation values were HG (r = 0.79), BL (r = 0.70), WTH (r = 0.68), and RH (r = 0.56).
-The result of the present study is in conformity with reports of a high phenotypic correlation between HG and BWT^[34-38].
-There is a strong correlation between body measurements and production traits; traits such as body weight, body length, and height are used as proxy indicators of production traits^[39].
-This high and positive value entails the importance of the relationship between HG and BWT as body weight predictors.
-The strong positive and significant correlation between BW and HG in indigenous Matabele goats (r = 0.79) suggested that HG could provide a good estimate for predicting the live BW of indigenous Matabele goat females.
+The results presented in Table 2 and below diagonal line show correlation results of female indigenous Matabele goat and female indigenous Sabi sheep, respectively.
+The findings indicated that in indigenous Matabele goat females BWT had a high and positive correlation with linear body measurements.
+In descending order, the phenotypic correlation values were HG (r = 0.79), BL (r = 0.70), WTH (r = 0.68) and RH (r = 0.56).
+The result of the present study is in conformity with reports of high phenotypic correlation between HG and BWT[34-38].
+There is a strong correlations of body measurements with production traits, traits such as body weight, body length and height at withers are used as proxy indicators of production traits[39].
+This high and positive entails the importance in the relationship between HG and BWT as body weight predictor.
+The strong positive and significant correlation between BW and HG in indigenous Matabele goat (r = 0.79) suggested that HG could provide a good estimate in predicting live BW of indigenous Matabele goat females.